xushidanggroup/figures/content/authors/GMT/_index.md

   - Graduate Students
 ---

-Yifei is a Master's student in Chemistry at the Xu Group, having joined in 2023.
-He is currently focused on the chemical modifications of RNA and proteins with the aim of making mRNA translation more efficient, stable, and controllable and making protein-protein interactions more controllable and monitorable through chemical modifications.
-He is also exploring how to use machine learning and deep learning to study such chemical modifications.
+Mengting is a Master’s student in Pharmacy at the Xu Group, having joined in 2024.
+His research focuses on the use of machine learning to improve organic reactivity and drug discovery.
+He has a keen interest in exploring how artificial intelligence can speed up experimental procedures and works on optimising drug properties through innovative computational approaches as well.